telerik/maui-docs/controls/chart/chart-overview.md

 The Telerik UI for .NET MAUI Charts support the following behaviors:

-- [`PanAndZoomBehavior`]({% slug chart-behaviors-pan-and-zoom %})&mdash;This behavior handles `Manipulation` events and/or `MouseMove` and `MouseWheel` to enable the panning and zooming of the associated chart plot area.
+- [Pan-and-Zoom behavior]({% slug chart-behaviors-pan-and-zoom %})&mdash;This behavior handles `Manipulation` events and/or `MouseMove` and `MouseWheel` to enable the panning and zooming of the associated chart plot area.
-- [`TooltipBehavior`]({% slug chart-behaviors-tooltip %})&mdash;This behavior handles `Hold` and/or `MouseMove` events to enable context-sensitive information about a data point.
+- [Tooltip behavior]({% slug chart-behaviors-tooltip %})&mdash;This behavior handles `Hold` and/or `MouseMove` events to enable context-sensitive information about a data point.
 It differs from the `TrackballBehavior` in terms of visual information and trigger action.
-- [`SelectionBehavior`]({% slug chart-behaviors-selection %})&mdash;This behavior handles the `Tap` event to enable the selection and deselection of data points and/or chart series.
+- [Selection behavior]({% slug chart-behaviors-selection %})&mdash;This behavior handles the `Tap` event to enable the selection and deselection of data points and/or chart series.
 When a data point becomes `"Selected"`, you can use the `SelectionPalette` property of the Chart to visualize the selected point.
-- [`ChartTrackBallBehavior`]({% slug chart-behaviors-trackball %})&mdash;This behavior handles `Hold` events to enable context-sensitive information about a data point.
+- [TrackBall behavior]({% slug chart-behaviors-trackball %})&mdash;This behavior handles `Hold` events to enable context-sensitive information about a data point.

 ### Annotations